ipokkel/gpt-prompt-generator/README.md

 1. Navigate to the page with the form (either via the shortcode or the selected page)
 2. Enter a Tooltip Recipe Post URL and click "Continue to Next Step"
-3. Manually paste the post title and content in Markdown format
+   - The plugin automatically fetches and converts the post content to Markdown
+3. Review and edit the automatically converted Markdown content as needed
+   - For posts behind paywalls or if automatic conversion fails, manually paste the content
    - Use browser extensions suggested by the form to convert HTML content to Markdown if needed
 4. Add, edit, or remove GitHub/Gist code snippet links (optional)
 5. Click "Process Snippets" if using code snippets, or proceed directly to generating the prompt